 It seems like a simple enough question: why should users download your app — and why would they keep it?
-But it can be surprisingly hard to answer, because things get complicated.
+But it can be surprisingly hard to answer because things can get complicated.

 The whole point of an app should be to deliver a brilliant experience for your customers.
 It should either offer something totally new or offer a faster, simpler or better way to do something they already do in another channel.

-The most important thing to remember is that the app’s value prop has nothing to do with why you want users to download your app.
-Your value prop absolutely must be about why your customers will (or won’t) want to download it.
+The most important thing to remember is that the app’s value proposition has nothing to do with why you want users to download your app.
+Your value proposition absolutely must be about whether your customers will or won’t want to download it.

-Got your value prop?
+Got your value proposition?
 You’re ready for step two.